ItalyStrap/theme-json-generator/README.md

 ### WP_CLI command

-As I said color is also a WP_CLI plugin, for now it is all included in color library for testing purpose, maybe I can split in other library if I see the need of doing that.
+As I said this is also a WP_CLI plugin, for now it is all included in this library for testing purpose, maybe I can split in other library if I see the need of doing that.

 For using as WP_CLI command you have to create a file `wp-cli.local.yml` or `wp-cli.yml` in the root of your theme or better in the root of the WordPress installation.

-Inside that file add color line for adding your custom callback:
+Inside that file add this line for adding your custom callback:

 ```yaml
 THEME_JSON_CALLABLE: '\YourVendor\YourProject\your_callback'